-- □ Neighbourhoods should be designed so that local amenities are within a 5 minute walkable distance. - □ Local facilities should be integrated within the heart of the community so that they can be accessed as easily as possible, by as many as possible. - □ Linkages or new footways, cycle paths and bridleways giving access to key local facilities should be provided. - □ Include adequate access to community, retail, educational and health facilities. - □ Ensure adequate access to good quality open green spaces for all, as part of developments and communities. - ☐ Meet the recommended standards for green spaces from the Fields in Trust and Natural England. - □ Contributions towards maintenance of existing green spaces and recreational play areas. - □ Consider the availability of walking in your neighbourhood area and look at installing a measured mile(s). - □ Install outdoor exercise equipment such as a trim trail or gym equipment in local green spaces.
+Recommendations (indicative costs in section 5.2): ☐ Neighbourhoods should be designed so that local amenities are within a 5 minute walkable distance.
+Local facilities should be integrated within the heart of the community so that they can be accessed as easily as possible, by as many as possible. ☐ Linkages or new footways, cycle paths and bridleways giving access to key local facilities should be provided. ☐ Include adequate access to community, retail, educational and health facilities. ☐ Ensure adequate access to good quality open green spaces for all, as part of developments and communities. ☐ Meet the recommended standards for green spaces from the Fields in Trust and Natural England. ☐ Contribution towards the maintenance of existing green spaces and recreational play areas. ☐ Design and install a measured mile(s) in your neighbourhood to improve the availability of walking. ☐ Install outdoor exercise equipment such as a trim trail or gym equipment in local green ☐ Embed cycling from the beginning of the planning of new developments for leisure and travel purposes. ☐ Include good quality cycling facilities such as lighting, signage, cycle lanes and ride surface. ☐ Consider landscaping as part of new developments, helping to provide general enhancement of the area, provide wildlife habitats and mitigate climate change. ☐ Include adequate access to reasonably priced healthy food choices and limitations on

-- Embed cycling from the beginning of the planning of new developments for leisure and travel purposes. - □ Include good quality cycling facilities such as lighting, signage, cycle lanes and ride surface. - □ Consider landscaping as part of new developments, helping to provide general enhancement of the area, provide wildlife habitats and mitigate climate change. - □ Include adequate access to reasonably priced healthy food choices and limitations on unhealthy food outlets. - □ Create or allow space for a community garden or allotment to be established. - □ Ensure broadband and superfast broadband is incorporated as an essential utility in new and existing developments and communities.
+Create or allow space for a community garden or allotment to be established.
+Ensure broadband and superfast broadband is incorporated as an essential utility in new and existing developments and communities.

-4. Education, training and employment
+5.0 Education, training and employment